 Problem Set #2 – Solution

+Use the bundle <local path>/Data/Gridded/Grid-Problem-Globe.mcvz to load the grids.

 Create a 3D globe display of jet stream winds and 2D surface temperature from grids for the first three times.

-Use the bundle <local path>/Data/Gridded/Grid-Problem-Globe.mcvz to load the grids.
-Create a movie of your display rotating and playing the loop.
+Create a movie of the animation, which includes display rotation.
 Note: This bundle is large, so it may take a minute to open the file.

 Add a one panel globe display tab by selecting File -> New Display Tab -> Globe Display -> One Panel from the Main Display.

 Load bundle <local path>/Data/Gridded/Grid-Problem-Globe.mcvz via the File -> Open File… menu item in the Main Display.
 In the Open Bundle dialog box select the Replace session option and click OK.
 This is a large dataset, so it may take a minute to open the file.

 Display the first three 2D grid -> Temperature -> Temperature at Surface grids as a Color-Filled Contour Plan View.
-Overlay it again as contours.
+Overlay as contours.

 Next, display the 3D -> Momentum -> Derived -> Speed grid as a 3D Isosurface for the same times.